Timothy L. Brown

 "The Body of Christ is the central context for pastoral care.
 As we participate in the inner life of the church, koinonia, we are connected to God, one another, and our truest selves.
 Transformed again and again, we are thrust into solidarity with the world as witnesses to this in-breaking reality.
 My own call to ministry involves equipping students to participate in and practice redemptive koinonia in their own lives and ministries."

-Assistant Professor of Preaching and Worship Arts
+Associate Professor of Preaching and Worship Arts

 Since his ordination in the RCA in 1993, Ron Rienstra has lived and ministered at educational institutions in Iowa (Central College), Michigan (Calvin College), and California (Fuller Seminary), pursuing his primary interest: helping preachers, congregations, worship teams, and individuals learn to deepen and enliven their gatherings with God.
 All the while he remained active in local church life as an interim pastor, preacher, worship leader and consultant.